 A direct entry midwife (DEM) enters the field of midwifery through an apprenticeship, community-based training, or a field other than formalized nursing education.
 They have a long-standing commitment to women's health care and experience-based training.
 Most often, DEMs provide care to women giving birth at home.

-During the past 50 years, many pregnant women have chosen obstetrics for their method of care and midwifery experienced a decline.
-Within the last 10 years, there has been a push to standardize the education of DEMs through certification and credentialing.
-Since 1996, DEMs can attain certification from the North American Registry of Midwives as "Certified Midwife" (CM), a professionally recognized title.
-Midwifery is currently experiencing an upswing in popularity.
+During the past 50 years or so, many pregnant women in the United States chose OB/GYNs for their method of care during pregnancy and delivery and midwifery experienced a decline.
+However, midwifery is currently experiencing an upswing in popularity.
+Within the last 1020 years, there has been a push to standardize the education of DEMs through certification and credentialing.
+Since 1996, DEMs can attain certification from the North American Registry of Midwives as "Certified Midwife" (CM), a professionally recognized title. .

 Requirements for Certified Midwives